changjulian17/changjulian17/README.md

 ## I'm a Delivery Lead at a bank, building marketing solutions

 - I graduated from General Assembly's Data Science Immersive in 2021 🌱
+- Software Developer and Delivery Lead @ DBS Bank for 2 years ✅
-- I’m looking to combine my two passions: Data and Investing 👯
+- I’m looking to combine my two passions: Investing and Math 👯
 > Python projects as a passion 🐍
 >
 > Macro-investing enthusiast 📈